 Aurecon played an important part in this phase by using digital engineering tools to present Regenerate Christchurch’s vision in an immersive and interactive way:

 The three immersive experiences were an engaging way to connect people with the project’s concept design in a meaningful way.
 The community responded positively to the displays that were educational but light-hearted at the same time.
+Learn more about these immersive experiences in the case study below.

 The immersive experience of the virtual reality (VR) kayak provided a vibrant way of connecting people to the project’s concept design.